 NOTE IECEx OD 003-2 states that “Travel times charged for each assessment visit shall not exceed one day unless there are compelling circumstances and approval is obtained from both the IECEx Secretariat and the applicant.”

+In some circumstances it may be possible to do the assessment wholly or partly remotely .
+Annex E of this OD should be consulted in relation to this.

 The lead assessor puts together a consolidated cost estimate and where necessary consults with the Secretary in its preparation.

 The estimate (including the itinerary) is agreed to between the assessor and the body in the first instance.
 Although there may need to be some later change (for example in travel costs), a formal acceptance from the body to be assessed is required.
 A typical cost estimate is shown in Annex A.